Table of Contents

-Transitioning to a Diagnosis & Plan
+Transitioning to a Diagnosis and Plan

-Once an accurate and complete history has been obtained, the physician can perform a focused as well as related organ system exam.
+Once an accurate and complete history has been obtained, the physician can perform a focused, as well as related, organ system exam.
 A complete physical examination is also warranted but can be deferred for later in emergency cases, if time is a constraint.
 Formulate one or more differential diagnosis and reasons to include or exclude them.

 Next, the transition to a plan of management which is important to explain to the patient what has been deduced from the history and physical exam and what the patient should expect from the investigations and treatment.
 It is very important to discuss the options for care and involve the patient in the decision-making process.

-The role of a family physician is to provide preventive care as well as treat the most common ailments and this can be done through better communication with the patients and their families.
+The role of a family physician is to provide preventive care, as well as treat the most common ailments and this can be done through better communication with the patients and their families.
 The family physician may have to care for patients from diverse backgrounds and needs to address the patient’s concerns without bias.

 Caring for Diverse Populations and Cultural Humility

-A vague unscientific term for a group of genetically related people who share certain physical characteristics.
+A vague unscientific term for a group of genetically-related people who share certain physical characteristics.

 Ethnicity means a social group characterized by a distinctive social and cultural tradition maintained from generation to generation, a common history and origin, and a sense of identification with the group.